[UPDATED: February 27, 2021]

-With rapid digitalisation, it’s difficult to imagine passing every day without using the Internet.
+With rapid digitalisation, it is difficult to imagine passing every day without using the Internet.

-The internet lets us send messages, stream videos, download files, listen to music, and many other things right at our fingertips, yet our internet habits have an astonishing impact on the environment.
+The Internet allows us to send messages, stream videos, download files, listen to music, and many other things right at our fingertips, yet our internet habits leave an astonishing carbon footprint on our planet.

 As explained by The Guardian, the internet is the wider network that allows computer networks around the world run by companies, governments, universities, and other organisations to communicate with one another.